openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

 otherwise are translated exactly as identity classes are.
 Whether a primitive class is reference-favoring or value-favoring does not affect the translation of the class, only of the type uses of the unadorned class name.

+[ I would still like to have the `PrimitiveObject` interface included by javac in the primitive clases, especially if reflection hides injected interfaces.
+Better to be explicit to start so `getInterfaces` matches what people will expect from something defined to have the `PrimitiveObject` interface]

 Type uses of `P.ref` in method descriptors, field descriptors, and signature attributes are translated as `LP;`; type uses of `P.val` are translated as